jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (a) the disposal and acquisition of trading stock of the vendor that is not intangible property; and (b) not subject to section CB 2 (Amounts received on disposal of business assets that include trading stock)
   - **transaction shares** means the number of shares in Fonterra that the supplying shareholder holds for trading transactions that occurred in the period to which the distribution relates.
 The number of shares must determine the value of the trading transactions.

+### CZ 42 Transitional tax relief: water organisations
+Who this section applies to
+(1) This section applies to a water organisation that derives— (a) assessable income before the 2025–26 income year; and (b) exempt income under section CW 55BC (Water organisations) in the 2025–26 or a later income year.
+Effect of this section
+(2) No income tax liability arises under this Act for the water organisation solely because of the organisation’s income becoming exempt income under section CW 55BC.

 ## Part D — Deductions